ERC725Alliance/ERC725/docs/use-cases.md

 Projects, please list your use cases for ERC725 below!
+You can make a pull request to update the table. :smiley:

 | Project | Use case description |
 | --- | --- |